Background

 For example, in order to feel the emotion of guilt, a child must appreciate the fact that he could have inhibited a particular action of his that violated a moral standard.

-The awareness that one can impose a restraint on one's own behavior requires a certain level of cognitive maturation, and therefore the emotion of guilt cannot appear until the competence, that competence, that cognitive competence is attained.
+The awareness that one can impose a restraint on one's own behavior requires a certain level of cognitive maturation, and therefore the emotion of guilt cannot appear until that competence, that cognitive competence is attained.

 Still, empathy may be an instinctual reaction to external stimuli that is fully contained within the empath or the person who empathizes, and then projected onto the empathy the person he empathizes with.

-This is clearly demonstrated by inborn empathy.
 It is the ability to exhibit empathy and altruistic behavior in response to facial expressions.

 Even newborns react this way to their mother's facial expression of sadness or distress.